Moduli spaces of curves with polynomial point counts: Introduction

 In Sections~\ref{h13sec}--\ref{sec:GK13}, we compute $H^{13}(\Mb_{g,n})$ for all $g$ and $n$ and apply this to compute the weight thirteen Euler characteristic of $\M_{g,n}$ for small $g$ and $n$.
 In particular, we prove Theorem~\ref{thm:H13} and deduce Corollary~\ref{cor:chi13}.

 Finally, in Section~\ref{sec:wt11euler}, we analyze the generating function for the weight eleven Euler characteristics of the moduli spaces $\cM_{g,n}$ and prove Theorem~\ref{thm:wt11 intro}.

 \textbf{Acknowledgments.} We are grateful to K. Kedlaya for helpful conversations and encouragement, and for posing Question~\ref{quest:Kedlaya}.
+We thank D.~Petersen for suggesting the argument of Proposition~\ref{prop:nonTate-induction}, which allowed us to sharpen the statement of Theorem~\ref{thm:Tatetype-markedpoints}.
 We also thank W. Sawin for helpful comments on an earlier draft of this work.